sopac/pacsafe-doc/training/tonga/introduction.rst

    Probable maximum loss for different hazards in Tonga.
 Source: GAR2015.

+The probable maximum loss table indicates the expected level of loss for different return periods.
+On average, there will be a tropical cyclone event that results in a loss of around T$130 milion (US$71 million) approximately every 20 years.
+To put that in context, losses associated with Cyclone Ian were estimated at close to T$90 million.
+With improved planning and preparation, it will be possible to reduce these losses, which can only benefit the Tongan community.

 The |project_name| project aims to provide a tool that will enhance the ability of disaster managers to prepare for and respond to disasters, and to reduce the impacts of disasters on the local